Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

    `repository <https://github.com/UMEP-dev/UMEP>`__.
 This
    version you need to manually install yourself `(see details) <Getting_Started>`.

-As from Spring 2020, UMEP for processing is also available.
+As of Spring 2020, UMEP for processing is also available.
 Find more info `here <UMEPforProcessing>`.

 The UMEP plugin consist of three parts; a pre-processor, a processor and a post-processor.
 The